 Don’t be the campervan owner that crams all of his or her worldly possessions inside for a 1-week road trip.
 I have found it’s important to find an ideal balance between minimalism and enough.
-So, how do I decide what to take with me?
+So, how do I decide what’s “enough” for camper van essentials?

-- Comfort – I don’t skimp on the bed, or anything else I need to ensure my quality of sleep and ability to relax.
+- Comfort – I don’t skimp on the mattress, sleeping bag or other bedding, pillow, or anything else I need to ensure my quality of sleep.

 - Safety – Although tempting, I don’t leave behind safety essentials such as a first aid kit, warm clothing, or heating.

 - Space – Crowding my already limited space with clutter will not end well for anyone, so I try to bring miniature versions of products.

 - Essentials – I make sure to bring enough of the important stuff to avoid spending valuable time shopping, compromising, or improvising.